tmzt/tmzt/README.md

 This is the big one.
 I'm starting with a simple APK you can install on an Android phone.
 It will give you:

 1. ***A local AI assistant with a real memory core***.
-It learns who you are, what you need, how you think, how to be the best personal/executive assistant it can be.
+It learns who you are, what you need, how you think, and how to be the best personal/executive assistant it can be.
 It does this without the massive token spend and instability of a system like OpenClaw.

-2. ***Voice-driven but not voice-only.*** Voice is a critical part of the system that allows you to direct it's behavior, but the interface is graphical.
+2. ***Voice-driven but not voice-only.*** Voice is a critical part of the system that allows you to direct its behavior, but the interface is graphical.
 It uses cards which are like mini-apps but without the walled garden of traditional mobile apps.
 They are directly connected to the ***memory core***.
 They update in real-time and can be created and destroyed with your own words.
 You can even manifest a full featured card out of nothing with just your voice.

-3. ***Personal sovereignty that extends to your Chitin Sandbox.*** A 24/7 agent that accepts tasks and executes them in the background.
+3. ***Personal sovereignty that extends to your Chitin Sandbox.*** Chitin Sandbox gives you a 24/7 agent that accepts tasks and executes them in the background.
+You can communicate with it via communication channels of your choice, as well as directly from Personal OS.

 #### Pro Tip